Asher: In rabbinical literature

-Asher was the very one whose endeavor it had always been to reconcile the brothers, especially when they disputed as to who among them was destined to be the ancestor of the priests (Sifre, Deut.
-355).
-In the Test.
-Patr., Asher, 5, Asher is regarded as the example of a virtuous man who with singlemindedness strives only for the general good.
+Asher was the very one whose endeavor it had always been to reconcile the brothers—especially when they disputed which of them was destined to be the ancestor of the priests (Sifre Deuteronomy 355).
+In Asher 5 of the Testaments of the Twelve Patriarchs, Asher is regarded as the example of a virtuous man who, with singlemindedness, strives only for the general good.
 According to classical rabbinical literature, Asher had informed his brothers about Reuben's incest with Bilhah.
-As a result Asher came to be on bad terms with his brothers.
-Once Reuben confessed, the brothers realised they had been unjust towards Asher.
-Asher's motivation is described, by classical rabbinical sources, as being entirely innocent of evil intent, and always in search of harmony between his brothers.
+As a result, Asher was on bad terms with his brothers.
+Once Reuben confessed to incest, the brothers realised they had been unjust towards Asher.
+Asher's motivation is described by classical rabbinical sources as being entirely innocent of evil intent and always in search of harmony between his brothers.

-Asher was born on 20 Shevat 2199 (1562 BCE).
-According to some accounts 2 Shevat is the date of his death.
+Asher was born on 20 Shevat 2199 (1562 BCE) and, according to some accounts, died on 2 Shevat.

 Asher married twice.
-His first wife was Adon, a great-granddaughter of Ishmael; his second, Hadurah, a granddaughter of Eber and a widow.
-By her first marriage Hadurah had a daughter Serah, whom Asher treated as affectionately as if she had been of his own flesh and blood, so that the Bible itself speaks of Serah as Asher's daughter.
-According to the Book of Jubilees (34:20), Asher's wife was named "Iyon" (probably, "dove").
+His first wife was Adon, a great-granddaughter of Ishmael; his second was Hadurah, a granddaughter of Eber and a widow.
+By her first marriage, Hadurah had a daughter named Serah, whom Asher treated as if she were his own.
+According to the Book of Jubilees 34:20, Asher's wife was named Iyon (probably, "dove").

-Asher's descendants in more than one regard deserved their name ("Asher" meaning "happiness").
-The tribe of Asher was the one most blessed with male children; and its women were so beautiful that priests and princes sought them in marriage.
-The abundance of oil in the land possessed by Asher so enriched the tribe that none of them needed to hire a habitation.
-The soil was so fertile that in times of scarcity, and especially in the Sabbatical year, Asher provided all Israel with olive-oil.
+Asher's descendants, in more than one regard, deserved their name ("Asher" meaning "happiness").
+The tribe of Asher was the one most blessed with male children, and their women were so beautiful that priests and princes sought them in marriage.
+The abundance of olive oil in the land possessed by Asher so enriched the tribe that none of them needed to hire a habitation.
+The soil was so fertile that, in times of scarcity, especially in the Sabbatical year, Asher provided all of Israel with olive oil.
 The Asherites were also renowned for wisdom.

-Scholarly interpretations

-A number of scholars have proposed that the tribe of Asher actually originated as the Weshesh group of Sea Peoples—the name Weshesh (or rather Uashesh/Ueshesh—for easy pronunciation, this is usually transcribed into English as Weshesh) can be decomposed as men of Uash in Hebrew, and hence possibly a corruption of Asher.